 Molukka bean; known as fairy’s eggs

-On Midsummer’s Day, the 24th June the Druids traditionally cut mistletoe as the plants powers were at their most potent on this day.
-Many witches still follow this tradition, as it is believed that it has healing and divinatory properties.
-Another plant to be used as this time is Saint John’s wort which is used for healing.
+On Midsummer’s Day the 24th June, the Druids traditionally cut mistletoe as the plants powers were at their most potent on this day.
+Many witches still follow this tradition, as it is believed that it has healing and divining properties.
+Another plant to be used as this time is Saint John’s wort, this is used for healing.
 Vervain is a multipurpose plant also harvested on Midsummer and used for divination, healing and protection.
 The plants mentioned can be harvested at other times of the year, but Midsummer is said to be when they are at their most potent.
 Some witches harvested chicory on Midsummer’s Day to use for invisibility purposes.
 Wood betony can be placed under the pillow to stop nightmares, or placed in an amulet to be worn for protection.

 Many witches gather thirteen times a year when the moon is full, this gathering is called an Esbat this is also a time for them to practice powerful magic, they would each bring an offering with them.
 Most witches have an herb garden inhabited by fairies and other spirit creatures, and as they spend time tending their garden they often find that they are inspired to make magic.

-A form of divination that psychic witches use when a couple want to know their fate, is the taking of two acorns on the night of a full moon, the initials of one partner is written on one acorn, and the initials of the other partner is written on the other acorn.
+A form of divination that psychic witches use when a couple want to know their fate, is the taking of two acorns on the night of a full moon, the initials of one partner are written on one acorn, and the initials of the other partner are written on the other acorn.
 The acorns are placed six centimeters apart then placed in a cauldron filled with water, their movements are observed.
-If they move towards each other the couple will stay together, if they move apart, the couple will not stay together.
-If the acorns don’t move at all the message given is to ask the question at a later date as their fate is not yet clear.
+If they move towards each other the couple will stay together, if they move apart the couple will not stay together.
+If the acorns don’t move at all, the message given is to ask the question at a later date as their fate is not yet clear.

 To find out if your lover has been faithful to you, take a bay leaf during the evening a full moon, prick your lover’s name upon the leaf with a pin, when this is done place the leaf under your pillow before you go to sleep.
 In the morning look to see if the leaf has turned brown, if it has you will know that your lover is faithful to you.
 If the leaf is the same colour, there is deception around you.